John W. Olver Transit Center: Restoration of service

 In order to shorten travel times on the Vermonter and add additional local service to serve the populated Connecticut River Valley, the Connecticut River Line was rebuilt with $73 million in federal American Recovery and Reinvestment Act money and $10 million in state funds.

 Construction of an accessible station platform at the Olver Transit Center was to have begun in early 2014 and been largely finished when passenger service began; however, construction was delayed.
 A temporary accessible wooden platform was completed for the start of Vermonter service on December 29, 2014.

 On August 30, 2019, Amtrak extended two daily round trips (branded as Valley Flyer) to Greenfield as a pilot program.
+In 2022 the Valley Flyer was made a permanent addition to the daily Vermonter service, enabling some commuting by rail and same-day round trips.